aravind-812/aravind-812/README.md

   ---
   Hey, I'm Aravind 👋

-  I build AI-powered tools and agents — things that actually get deployed, not just demos.
+  I build AI-powered tools and agent.

   Currently focused on multi-agent pipelines for real-world document workflows using LangGraph, LangChain, and frontier LLM APIs.